Radu45/Real-time-traffic-sign-detection-and-distance-estimation-/README.md

 Before executing the pipeline, ensure that :
 - ROS2 Jazzy is installed
-- The workspace needs to be sourced using setup.bash
+- The workspace needs to be sourced using setup.bash file
 - Camera calibration parameters are available
 - Python3 is installed